Unleash/unleash-client-ruby/README.md

 The `Bootstrap::Configuration` initializer takes a hash with one of the following options specified:

 * `file_path` - An absolute or relative path to a file containing a JSON string of the response body from the Unleash server.
 This can also be set though the `UNLEASH_BOOTSTRAP_FILE` environment variable.
 * `url` - A url pointing to an Unleash server's features endpoint, the code sample above is illustrative.
 This can also be set though the `UNLEASH_BOOTSTRAP_URL` environment variable.
-If using the `url` parameter, a second `url_headers` hash can be passed, which the bootstrapper will pass to the server, see the code sample above for an example.
+* `url_headers` - Headers for the GET http request to the `url` above.
+Only used if the `url` parameter is also set.
 If this option isn't set then the bootstrapper will use the same url headers as the Unleash client.
 * `data` - A raw JSON string as returned by the Unleash server.
 * `closure` - A lambda containing custom logic if you need it, an example is provided below.